Flow Scheduled Transactions Documentation

 Examples

-interface and will be used in the following examples.
+This contract implements the TransactionHandler interface and is used in the following examples.
 It emits events when scheduled transactions are executed.

-_55// TestFlowCallbackHandler.cdc - Simple test handler_55import "FlowTransactionScheduler"_55_55access(all) contract TestFlowScheduledTransactionHandler {_55 access(all) let HandlerStoragePath: StoragePath_55 access(all) let HandlerPublicPath: PublicPath_55 _55 access(all) event TransactionExecuted(data: String)_55_55 access(all) resource Handler: FlowTransactionScheduler.TransactionHandler {_55 _55 access(FlowTransactionScheduler.Execute) _55 fun executeTransaction(id: UInt64, data: AnyStruct?) {_55 if let string: String = data as?
-String {_55 emit TransactionExecuted(data: string)_55 } else {_55 emit TransactionExecuted(data: "bloop")_55 }_55 }_55_55 // public functions that anyone can call to get information about _55 // this handler_55 access(all) view fun getViews(): [Type] {_55 return [Type<StoragePath>(), Type<PublicPath>(), Type<MetadataViews.Display>()]_55 }_55_55 access(all) fun resolveView(_ view: Type): AnyStruct? {_55 switch view {_55 case Type<StoragePath>():_55 return TestFlowScheduledTransactionHandler.HandlerStoragePath_55 case Type<PublicPath>():_55 return TestFlowScheduledTransactionHandler.HandlerPublicPath_55 case Type<MetadataViews.Display>():_55 return MetadataViews.Display(_55 name: "Basic Scheduled Transaction Handler",_55 description: "Emits a TransactionExecuted event when the scheduled transaction is executed",_55 thumbnail: MetadataViews.HTTPFile(_55 url: ""_55 )_55 )_55 default:_55 return nil_55 }_55 }_55 }_55_55 access(all) fun createHandler(): @Handler {_55 return <- create Handler()_55 }_55_55 init() {_55 self.HandlerStoragePath = /storage/testCallbackHandler_55 self.HandlerPublicPath = /public/testCallbackHandler_55 }_55}
+_55// TestFlowCallbackHandler.cdc - Simple test handler_55import "FlowTransactionScheduler"_55_55access(all) contract TestFlowScheduledTransactionHandler {_55 access(all) let HandlerStoragePath: StoragePath_55 access(all) let HandlerPublicPath: PublicPath_55_55 access(all) event TransactionExecuted(data: String)_55_55 access(all) resource Handler: FlowTransactionScheduler.TransactionHandler {_55_55 access(FlowTransactionScheduler.Execute)_55 fun executeTransaction(id: UInt64, data: AnyStruct?) {_55 if let string: String = data as?
+String {_55 emit TransactionExecuted(data: string)_55 } else {_55 emit TransactionExecuted(data: "bloop")_55 }_55 }_55_55 // public functions that anyone can call to get information about_55 // this handler_55 access(all) view fun getViews(): [Type] {_55 return [Type<StoragePath>(), Type<PublicPath>(), Type<MetadataViews.Display>()]_55 }_55_55 access(all) fun resolveView(_ view: Type): AnyStruct? {_55 switch view {_55 case Type<StoragePath>():_55 return TestFlowScheduledTransactionHandler.HandlerStoragePath_55 case Type<PublicPath>():_55 return TestFlowScheduledTransactionHandler.HandlerPublicPath_55 case Type<MetadataViews.Display>():_55 return MetadataViews.Display(_55 name: "Basic Scheduled Transaction Handler",_55 description: "Emits a TransactionExecuted event when the scheduled transaction is executed",_55 thumbnail: MetadataViews.HTTPFile(_55 url: ""_55 )_55 )_55 default:_55 return nil_55 }_55 }_55 }_55_55 access(all) fun createHandler(): @Handler {_55 return <- create Handler()_55 }_55_55 init() {_55 self.HandlerStoragePath = /storage/testCallbackHandler_55 self.HandlerPublicPath = /public/testCallbackHandler_55 }_55}

-2. Scheduling a Transaction with the Manager
+2. Schedule a transaction with the scripts manager

-_70// schedule.cdc_70import "FlowTransactionScheduler"_70import "FlowTransactionSchedulerUtils"_70import "TestFlowScheduledTransactionHandler"_70import "FlowToken"_70import "FungibleToken"_70_70transaction(timestamp: UFix64, feeAmount: UFix64, effort: UInt64, priority: UInt8, testData: AnyStruct?) {_70_70 prepare(account: auth(BorrowValue, SaveValue, IssueStorageCapabilityController, PublishCapability, GetStorageCapabilityController) &Account) {_70_70 // if a transaction scheduler manager has not been created for this account yet, create one_70 if !account.storage.check<@{FlowTransactionSchedulerUtils.Manager}>(from: FlowTransactionSchedulerUtils.managerStoragePath) {_70 let manager <- FlowTransactionSchedulerUtils.createManager()_70 account.storage.save(<-manager, to: FlowTransactionSchedulerUtils.managerStoragePath)_70_70 // create a public capability to the callback manager_70 let managerRef = account.capabilities.storage.issue<&{FlowTransactionSchedulerUtils.Manager}>(FlowTransactionSchedulerUtils.managerStoragePath)_70 account.capabilities.publish(managerRef, at: FlowTransactionSchedulerUtils.managerPublicPath)_70 }_70 _70 // If a transaction handler has not been created for this account yet, create one,_70 // store it, and issue a capability that will be used to create the transaction_70 if !account.storage.check<@TestFlowScheduledTransactionHandler.Handler>(from: TestFlowScheduledTransactionHandler.HandlerStoragePath) {_70 let handler <- TestFlowScheduledTransactionHandler.createHandler()_70 _70 account.storage.save(<-handler, to: TestFlowScheduledTransactionHandler.HandlerStoragePath)_70 account.capabilities.storage.issue<auth(FlowTransactionScheduler.Execute) &{FlowTransactionScheduler.TransactionHandler}>(TestFlowScheduledTransactionHandler.HandlerStoragePath)_70 _70 let publicHandlerCap = account.capabilities.storage.issue<&{FlowTransactionScheduler.TransactionHandler}>(TestFlowScheduledTransactionHandler.HandlerStoragePath)_70 account.capabilities.publish(publicHandlerCap, at: TestFlowScheduledTransactionHandler.HandlerPublicPath)_70 }_70_70 // Get the entitled capability that will be used to create the transaction_70 // Need to check both controllers because the order of controllers is not guaranteed_70 var handlerCap: Capability<auth(FlowTransactionScheduler.Execute) &{FlowTransactionScheduler.TransactionHandler}>? = nil_70 _70 if let cap = account.capabilities.storage_70 .getControllers(forPath: TestFlowScheduledTransactionHandler.HandlerStoragePath)[0]_70 .capability as?
+_70// schedule.cdc_70import "FlowTransactionScheduler"_70import "FlowTransactionSchedulerUtils"_70import "TestFlowScheduledTransactionHandler"_70import "FlowToken"_70import "FungibleToken"_70_70transaction(timestamp: UFix64, feeAmount: UFix64, effort: UInt64, priority: UInt8, testData: AnyStruct?) {_70_70 prepare(account: auth(BorrowValue, SaveValue, IssueStorageCapabilityController, PublishCapability, GetStorageCapabilityController) &Account) {_70_70 // if a transaction scheduler manager has not been created for this account yet, create one_70 if !account.storage.check<@{FlowTransactionSchedulerUtils.Manager}>(from: FlowTransactionSchedulerUtils.managerStoragePath) {_70 let manager <- FlowTransactionSchedulerUtils.createManager()_70 account.storage.save(<-manager, to: FlowTransactionSchedulerUtils.managerStoragePath)_70_70 // create a public capability to the callback manager_70 let managerRef = account.capabilities.storage.issue<&{FlowTransactionSchedulerUtils.Manager}>(FlowTransactionSchedulerUtils.managerStoragePath)_70 account.capabilities.publish(managerRef, at: FlowTransactionSchedulerUtils.managerPublicPath)_70 }_70_70 // If a transaction handler has not been created for this account yet, create one,_70 // store it, and issue a capability that will be used to create the transaction_70 if !account.storage.check<@TestFlowScheduledTransactionHandler.Handler>(from: TestFlowScheduledTransactionHandler.HandlerStoragePath) {_70 let handler <- TestFlowScheduledTransactionHandler.createHandler()_70_70 account.storage.save(<-handler, to: TestFlowScheduledTransactionHandler.HandlerStoragePath)_70 account.capabilities.storage.issue<auth(FlowTransactionScheduler.Execute) &{FlowTransactionScheduler.TransactionHandler}>(TestFlowScheduledTransactionHandler.HandlerStoragePath)_70_70 let publicHandlerCap = account.capabilities.storage.issue<&{FlowTransactionScheduler.TransactionHandler}>(TestFlowScheduledTransactionHandler.HandlerStoragePath)_70 account.capabilities.publish(publicHandlerCap, at: TestFlowScheduledTransactionHandler.HandlerPublicPath)_70 }_70_70 // Get the entitled capability that will be used to create the transaction_70 // Need to check both controllers because the order of controllers is not guaranteed_70 var handlerCap: Capability<auth(FlowTransactionScheduler.Execute) &{FlowTransactionScheduler.TransactionHandler}>? = nil_70_70 if let cap = account.capabilities.storage_70 .getControllers(forPath: TestFlowScheduledTransactionHandler.HandlerStoragePath)[0]_70 .capability as?
 Capability<auth(FlowTransactionScheduler.Execute) &{FlowTransactionScheduler.TransactionHandler}> {_70 handlerCap = cap_70 } else {_70 handlerCap = account.capabilities.storage_70 .getControllers(forPath: TestFlowScheduledTransactionHandler.HandlerStoragePath)[1]_70 .capability as!
-Capability<auth(FlowTransactionScheduler.Execute) &{FlowTransactionScheduler.TransactionHandler}>_70 }_70 _70 // borrow a reference to the vault that will be used for fees_70 let vault = account.storage.borrow<auth(FungibleToken.Withdraw) &FlowToken.Vault>(from: /storage/flowTokenVault)_70 ?? panic("Could not borrow FlowToken vault")_70 _70 let fees <- vault.withdraw(amount: feeAmount) as! @FlowToken.Vault_70 let priorityEnum = FlowTransactionScheduler.Priority(rawValue: priority)_70 ??
+Capability<auth(FlowTransactionScheduler.Execute) &{FlowTransactionScheduler.TransactionHandler}>_70 }_70_70 // borrow a reference to the vault that will be used for fees_70 let vault = account.storage.borrow<auth(FungibleToken.Withdraw) &FlowToken.Vault>(from: /storage/flowTokenVault)_70 ?? panic("Could not borrow FlowToken vault")_70_70 let fees <- vault.withdraw(amount: feeAmount) as! @FlowToken.Vault_70 let priorityEnum = FlowTransactionScheduler.Priority(rawValue: priority)_70 ??
 FlowTransactionScheduler.Priority.High_70_70 // borrow a reference to the callback manager_70 let manager = account.storage.borrow<auth(FlowTransactionSchedulerUtils.Owner) &{FlowTransactionSchedulerUtils.Manager}>(from: FlowTransactionSchedulerUtils.managerStoragePath)_70 ?? panic("Could not borrow a Manager reference from \(FlowTransactionSchedulerUtils.managerStoragePath)")_70_70 // Schedule the regular transaction with the main contract_70 manager.schedule(_70 handlerCap: handlerCap!,_70 data: testData,_70 timestamp: timestamp,_70 priority: priorityEnum,_70 executionEffort: effort,_70 fees: <-fees_70 )_70 }_70}

-Manager Scripts
+Manager scripts

 This transaction shows how to cancel a scheduled transaction and receive a partial refund of the fees paid.

-_19// cancel_transaction.cdc_19import "FlowTransactionScheduler"_19import "FlowToken"_19_19transaction(transactionId: UInt64) {_19 prepare(account: auth(BorrowValue, SaveValue, LoadValue) &Account) {_19 _19 // borrow a reference to the manager_19 let manager = account.storage.borrow<auth(FlowTransactionSchedulerUtils.Owner) &{FlowTransactionSchedulerUtils.Manager}>(from: FlowTransactionSchedulerUtils.managerStoragePath)_19 ?? panic("Could not borrow a Manager reference from \(FlowTransactionSchedulerUtils.managerStoragePath)")_19_19 // Get the vault where the refund should be deposited_19 let vault = account.storage.borrow<auth(FungibleToken.Withdraw) &FlowToken.Vault>(from: /storage/flowTokenVault)_19 ?? panic("Could not borrow FlowToken vault")_19_19 // cancel the transaction_19 vault.deposit(from: <-manager.cancel(id: id))_19 }_19}
+_19// cancel_transaction.cdc_19import "FlowTransactionScheduler"_19import "FlowToken"_19_19transaction(transactionId: UInt64) {_19 prepare(account: auth(BorrowValue, SaveValue, LoadValue) &Account) {_19_19 // borrow a reference to the manager_19 let manager = account.storage.borrow<auth(FlowTransactionSchedulerUtils.Owner) &{FlowTransactionSchedulerUtils.Manager}>(from: FlowTransactionSchedulerUtils.managerStoragePath)_19 ?? panic("Could not borrow a Manager reference from \(FlowTransactionSchedulerUtils.managerStoragePath)")_19_19 // Get the vault where the refund should be deposited_19 let vault = account.storage.borrow<auth(FungibleToken.Withdraw) &FlowToken.Vault>(from: /storage/flowTokenVault)_19 ?? panic("Could not borrow FlowToken vault")_19_19 // cancel the transaction_19 vault.deposit(from: <-manager.cancel(id: id))_19 }_19}

-5. Fee Estimation
+5. Fee estimation

-_20// estimate_fees.cdc - Script to estimate scheduling costs _20import "FlowTransactionScheduler"_20_20access(all) fun main(_20 dataSize: AnyStruct?,_20 timestamp: UFix64,_20 priority: UInt8,_20 executionEffort: UInt64_20): FlowTransactionScheduler.EstimatedScheduledTransaction {_20 _20 let priorityEnum = FlowTransactionScheduler.Priority(rawValue: priority)_20 ??
-FlowTransactionScheduler.Priority.Medium_20 _20 return FlowTransactionScheduler.estimate(_20 data: dataSize,_20 timestamp: timestamp, _20 priority: priorityEnum,_20 executionEffort: executionEffort_20 )_20}
+_20// estimate_fees.cdc - Script to estimate scheduling costs_20import "FlowTransactionScheduler"_20_20access(all) fun main(_20 dataSize: AnyStruct?,_20 timestamp: UFix64,_20 priority: UInt8,_20 executionEffort: UInt64_20): FlowTransactionScheduler.EstimatedScheduledTransaction {_20_20 let priorityEnum = FlowTransactionScheduler.Priority(rawValue: priority)_20 ??
+FlowTransactionScheduler.Priority.Medium_20_20 return FlowTransactionScheduler.estimate(_20 data: dataSize,_20 timestamp: timestamp,_20 priority: priorityEnum,_20 executionEffort: executionEffort_20 )_20}

 _10flow events get \_10 A.8c5303eaa26202d6.FlowTransactionScheduler.Scheduled \_10 A.8c5303eaa26202d6.FlowTransactionScheduler.PendingExecution \_10 A.8c5303eaa26202d6.FlowTransactionScheduler.Executed \_10 A.8c5303eaa26202d6.FlowTransactionScheduler.Canceled \_10 A.373ce83aef691d2d.TestFlowCallbackHandler.TransactionExecuted \_10 --last 200 \_10 -n testnet